 - Determine which SDK language.
 Split supports SDKs across a variety of languages.
 With Split, you can use multiple SDKs if your product is comprised of applications written in multiple languages.

 - Determine if you need to use the Split Synchronizer & Proxy.
 By default, Split's SDKs keep segment and split data synchronized as users navigate across disparate systems, treatments, and conditions.
-However, some languages, do not have a native capability to keep a shared local cache of this data to properly serve treatments.
+However, some languages do not have a native capability to keep a shared local cache of this data to properly serve treatments.
 For these cases, we built the Split Synchronizer.
-To learn more, read about the Split Synchronizer and Proxy.
+To learn more, refer to the Split Synchronizer and Proxy guide.

 Split's SDKs were built to be scalable, reliable, fast, independent, and secure.